 All of them are either in metal or glass bottles.

-- We have to do away with the aluminium foils and the cling foils – the biggest culprits!
-So, there are beeswax wraps and paper roti-wraps easily available on amazon.
-Of course, good old cotton napkins are a great ‘go-to’ anytime
+- We have to do away with aluminium foils and cling foils – they are the biggest culprits!
+So, make a switch to beeswax wraps and paper roti-wraps that are easily available on Amazon.
+Of course, good old cotton napkins are a great ‘go-to’ anytime.

 - Use cloth napkins to reduce paper napkins usage.

-- Oh yes!
-The garbage – compost the wet waste – very easy to do and if you must, corn-starch garbage bags are quite a rage.
-It’s very easily available online.
+- Oh yes, the garbage – compost the wet waste – it’s very easy to do.
+And if you must buy garbage bags then corn-starch garbage bags are quite a rage.
+They are easily available online.

-- Menstrual cups/ compostable/ cloth sanitary napkins – pee safe, stone soup, safecup, etc.- there are hundreds online – the size of the cup matters – I highly recommend them for cramp-free periods, and of course, each one for saving the disposal of some 10 pads/ month has to make a difference!
+- Menstrual cups/compostable/cloth sanitary napkins – pee safe, stone soup, safecup, etc.- there are hundreds online.
+The size of the cup matters – I highly recommend them for cramp-free periods, and for saving the disposal of some 10 pads/month.
+It all makes a difference!

-- I must mention stores like www.adrish.co. for the supply of household cleaners and usable in zero-waste/plastic packaging within Delhi.
-Of course, Bio enzyme can easily be made at home too
+- I must mention stores like www.adrish.co. for the supply of household cleaners.
+They come in zero-waste/plastic packaging within Delhi.
+Of course, Bio enzyme can easily be made at home too.

-- Another useful step is to go to local Kirana stores for your grocery/ namkeens – you can carry your containers and get tasty snacks with no (or reduced) dependency of plastic-packaged ones
+- Another useful step is going to local Kirana stores for your grocery/namkeens.
+You can carry your containers and get tasty snacks with no (or reduced) dependency of plastic-packaged ones.

 There are ways, and then there are ways!
 It all starts with a decision to do whatever is possible and make a conscious choice to look for an alternative before buying.
-And of course, that water bottle you carried from home and the plate/spoon/mug in your bag are always handy, if you need a bite or a drink 😉
+And of course, the water bottle you carry from home and the plate/spoon/mug in your bag is always handy if you need a bite or a drink.

 Picture Credit : Payal Talwar